replicatedhq/help-center/content/docs/swarm/getting-started/development-environment-server.md

 ```

-{{< linked_headline "Iterate on your application YAML" >}}
+## Iterate on your application YAML

-During installation, a new directory named `replicated` is created in your home directory.
+During installation, a new directory named `replicated` is created in your development server's home directory.
 Once your license is activated, Replicated Studio will setup the most recent release and save it to `~/replicated/current.yaml`.
 Any time this file is updated and saved, Replicated Studio will create a new release using the next available sequence number.

 You can also use your favorite editor locally (like Atom, Visual Studio Code, Vim, or Emacs) and upload your changes once you're ready.
 For example, to copy your YAML using `scp`: